exercism/javascript/docs/EXERCISE_README_INSERT.md

 $ npm test
 ```

-In the test suites all test but the first have been skipped.
+In the test suites all tests but the first have been skipped.

 Once you get a test passing, you can enable the next one by
 changing `xtest` to `test`.